 4. Rich people are greedy and steal from the poor

-The notion is – the reason a person is rich is because they sneakily steal from those with little, and end up rich because of it.
+The notion is – the reason a person is rich is that they sneakily steal from those with little, and end up rich because of it.

 But the idea is not just childish and crippling, it’s stupid as F.